[ PLANKTON NUTRIENTS ]

 FATTY ACIDS | OMEGA-3

 Researcher Wang and his colleagues have researched 842 scientific articles on primary and secondary prevention of heart attacks and sudden cardiac arrest.
 This research led to the conclusion that the extra intake of EPA and DHA (both omega-3 fatty acids) can play an important role here.
 These fatty acids were consumed in the form of nutritional supplementation and / or fish.
-First of all, the incidence of infarcts and (acute) cardiac death appeared to be smaller (1).
+Primarily the incidence of infarcts and (acute) cardiac death appeared to be reduces (1).

-In addition, this extra consumption proved to reduce the overall mortality risk.
+In addition, the extra consumption proved to reduce the overall risk of mortality.
 The increased consumption of the aforementioned fatty acids also appeared to have a positive influence on the occurrence of complications.
 Research from the Mayo Clinic offers further substantiation of the statement that omega-3 fatty acids have a protective effect (2).

 These effects are mentioned in the following:

 Said fatty acids furthermore ensure that the cell membranes become more fluid and contribute to the production of tissue hormones with a vasodilating action.
-In addition to all this, omega-3 fatty acids have a beneficial effect on the white blood cells (which is important in inflammatory reactions) and, finally, these fatty acids also promote the flow of blood.
+In addition to all this, omega-3 fatty acids have a beneficial effect on the white blood cells (which is important in inflammatory reactions) and, finally, these fatty acids also promote blood flow.